 The only way to create a personal brand is by becoming the go-to, recognized authority on a specific topic.

-And if you’re not an expert on it, someone else will be.
-So don’t afraid to go small or narrow to dominate a topic.
+If you’re not an expert on it, someone else will be.
+Don’t be afraid to go small or narrow to dominate a topic.

 The “online marketing” space, for example, is massive, and it’s taken the better part of a decade for me to become a recognized authority.